mohan1817243/mohan1817243/README.md

 ### About Me

-I am a Developer and Security Enthusiast focused on the convergence of **Offensive & Defensive Cybersecurity**.
+Motivated Cyber Security Enthusiast focused on the convergence of **Offensive & Defensive Cybersecurity**.
 I am currently transitioning from foundational mastery to intermediate specialization ("Peak Beginner" phase), with a strong drive to understand systems "under the hood."

-* **I’m currently working on:** Enhancing my [InternshipProjects](https://github.com/mohan1817243/InternshipProjects) portfolio (Offensive Tooling).
+* **I’m currently working on:** Learning Metasploit from HTB platform.
+(Offensive Tooling).
-* **I’m currently learning:** Blockchain Architecture, Smart Contract Security, and Advanced Java.
+* **I’m currently learning:** Cryptography from Dan Boneh, and slow pace learning Blockchain, Smart Contract Security, and Advanced Java.
 * **My Domain:** Offensive Security (Red Teaming), Defensive Hardening (Blue Teaming), and Network Traffic Analysis.
-* **Frontend Basics:** Fundamental understanding of HTML for web structure analysis and simple interfaces.
+* **Frontend Basics:** Fundamental understanding of HTML for web structure analysis.
 * **Collaboration:** Open to projects involving secure scripting and blockchain basics.

 ---